 Styles of Indian Martial Arts

 Varied styles of regional martial art forms exist in India.
 Due to the great diversity of the country, many different styles of martial arts have developed over the ages.
 Broadly speaking, we can categorise them into the styles of Northern and Southern India.
 In northern India we see practices like Pehlwani, Gatka and the Thang Ta and Sarit.
 In the south, the most popular martial art forms are Kalairpayattu, Silambam, Varma Ati and Mallakhamb.
 These martial arts have evolved in different eras of India's history, often in response to socio-political situations.
 The Gatka, a Sikh martial art involving sticks, evolved from sword practice in the 19th century British Indian army, and the warriors of the Tamil rebel king Veerapandi Kattabomman relied largely on their Silambam skills in their rebellion against the British.
 The various styles range from wrestling techniques like those found in the Pehlwani, to a complete martial discipline, like that found in Kalaripayattu, originating from Kerala.

-Academies of Indian Martial Arts
+Academies of Indian Martial Arts in Modern India

 There are a number of reputed academies located across the country that educate the people in the various martial art forms.
-Typically, these different schools and academies teach the martial art which is typical to the region in which they are located.
+Typically, these different schools and academies teach the martial art, which is typical to the region in which they are located.
 Some of these Academies located in the different state are mentioned below.
 Some prominent academies include the MKG Kalari Sangham in Kerala, teaching Kalaripayattu; the Simashan Institute of Martial Arts in Tamil Nadu and the Shri Rakesh Aakaala in Rajasthan.